Skip to content

 img

-Then I opened the schematic in the pcb editor and did some routing. here is what it looked like.
+Then I opened the schematic in the PCB editor and did some routing.
+Here is what it looked like.

 img

-Here is the gerber and design files.
+Here are the gerber and design files.

 Milling PCB 1

-Then I took out the board, and soldered my pieces on.
+Then I took out the board and soldered my pieces on.
 Here is the soldered board.

 img